Marker Logo

 Cox Brothers Funeral Marker image.
 Click for full size.

-Photographed By Duane and Tracy Marsteller, November 20, 2021
+Photographed by Duane and Tracy Marsteller, November 20, 2021

 1. Cox Brothers Funeral Marker

 Inscription.
 Because of prejudice and Jim Crow Laws after the Civil War, black communities in the South had to provide their own essential services — including funerals and burials.
 Emily Cox and her sons Charles and Allen founded Cox Brothers Funeral Home on South Pryor Street in 1900.
-The establishment, known for its elegant décor, has been located here since 1940.
+The establishment, known for its elegant dιcor, has been located here since 1940.

 Caption: Charles Cox was the first funeral director in Atlanta to use a motorized hearse.

-Erected by National Park Service.
+Erected by National Park Service, U.S. Department of the Interior.

 Topics.
 This historical marker is listed in these topic lists: African AmericansIndustry & Commerce.
 A significant historical year for this entry is 1900.

 Location.
 33° 45.334′ N, 84° 22.51′ W. Marker is in Atlanta, Georgia, in Fulton County.
 It is in Sweet Auburn.
-Marker is on Auburn Avenue NE west of Jackson Street NE, on the right when traveling west.
+It is on Auburn Avenue NE west of Jackson Street NE, on the right when traveling west.
 Touch for map.
 Marker is at or near this postal address: 380 Auburn Ave NE, Atlanta GA 30312, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Haugabrooks Funeral Home (within shouting distance of this marker); Heyday of Auburn Avenue (within shouting distance of this marker); Wheat Street Baptist Church (within shouting distance of this marker); Ebenezer Baptist Church Heritage Sanctuary
+At least 8 other markers are within walking distance of this marker: Haugabrooks Funeral Home (within shouting distance of this marker); Heyday of Auburn Avenue (within shouting distance of this marker); Wheat Street Baptist Church (within shouting distance of this marker); Ebenezer Baptist Church Heritage Sanctuary

 Paid Advertisement